-HNP symptoms are the negative side effects that can result from a herniated nucleus pulposus.
-HNP, more commonly known as a herniated disc, is a common result of the natural aging process.
-These soft, spongy bodies lose elasticity over the years and can collapse, bulge, or otherwise deform.
-Injuries and physically strenuous jobs also can take their toll on intervertebral discs.
+The discs in the spine, which are soft, spongy bodies, lose elasticity over the years and can collapse, bulge or otherwise deform.
+While this can occur naturally with time, injuries and physically strenuous jobs also can take a toll on the discs.
 Sometimes, disc deformation will progress to the point that the gel-like inner material of the disc — the nucleus pulposus — pushes through the thicker, outer disc wall and into the spinal canal.
 This is a herniated nucleus pulposus.